vacuas/vexof/README.md

 Vectorizable SHAKE eXtendable Output Function (XOF).

-The VeXOF squeeze is indexed and yields block of 136 or 168 bytes.
+The VeXOF squeeze is indexed and yields blocks of 168 bytes for SHAKE128.
 This allows for 4 or 8 parallel instances of SHAKE to operate indepenently.
 The instances are distinguished by adding a 64 bit block numer before calling the SHAKE Finalize function.